n-crespo/vulnex/README.md

 ### Frontend Class Diagram

 ![Frontend Class Diagram](diagrams/Frontend_Class_Diagram.png)
-This class diagram shows the structral architecture of the React frontend.
+This class diagram shows the structural architecture of the React frontend.
 It shows the separation between State Management (Context Providers) and UI Presentation (Views and Components).

-- Context Providers (Top): AuthProvider, UserDataProvider, and CveDataProvider act as the global state managers, exposing methods and data to the component tree.
+- Context Providers (Top): `AuthProvider,` `UserDataProvider,` and `CveDataProvider` act as the global state managers, exposing methods and data to the component tree.
-- Composition: Shows the render hierachy, e.g. the App component composes the main views (ExploreView, AnalyzeView, ProfileView), and ProfileView has reusable UI elements like CVECard and HistoryItem.
+- Composition: Shows the render hierarchy, e.g. the App component composes the main views (`ExploreView`, `AnalyzeView`, `ProfileView`), and `ProfileView` has reusable UI elements like `CVECard` and `HistoryItem`.
 - Dependencies (Dotted-Arrows): Indicates which components consume which contexts.
 An example being: Header depends on AuthProvider to determine if the "Login" or "Logout" button should be displayed.

 ### CVE Filter & Page Flow Sequence Diagram:

 ![CVE Search and Pagination Sequence](diagrams/CVE_Filtering_Flow_Sequence_Diagram.png) This diagram shows the data flow for the "Explore" feature.
-The React frontend uses the useCveData custom hook to manage state and construct query parameters.
-The backend cve.controller.js handles these parameters to perform efficient MongoDB queries using .skip() and .limit() for the page feature, while also returning a total document count in the custom X-Total-Count header to support the frontend UI.
+The React frontend uses the `useCveData` custom hook to manage state and construct query parameters.
+The backend `cve.controller.js` handles these parameters to perform efficient MongoDB queries using `.skip()` and `.limit()` for the page feature, while also returning a total document count in the custom `X-Total-Count` header to support the frontend UI.

 ### User Auth Flow Sequence Diagram:

 ![User Auth Sequence](diagrams/User_Auth_Flow_Sequence_Diagram.png)
 This diagram shows the secure login process.
-The frontend AuthModel.jsx captures user credentials and communicates with the backend authentication endpoints.
-On the server, newUserLogin.controller.js retrieves the user record from MongoDB and uses bcrypt to validate the password hash.
+The frontend `AuthModel.jsx` captures user credentials and communicates with the backend authentication endpoints.
+On the server, `newUserLogin.controller.js` retrieves the user record from MongoDB and uses `bcrypt` to validate the password hash.
 Upon success, a JSON Web Token (JWT) is signed and returned to the client.
-The frontend AuthContext then stores this token in localStorage to persist the session and updates the application state to unlock protected features like Bookmarking and the Profile view.
+The frontend `AuthContext` then stores this token in localStorage to persist the session and updates the application state to unlock protected features like Bookmarking and the Profile view.

 ## Disclaimer